brown4eva/PixelArt/README.md

 ## Acknowledgments
 * My supervisor for helping out during class sections and providing his approaches in solving certain issues.

-* **Khoi Pham** (Class colleague) for helping out when i go stack in the pixelization part and assisting me in the art transform and also **Selma Boudissa** sat by me during class and we basically started this project together.
+* **Khoi Pham** (Class colleague) for helping out when i go stack in the pixelization part and assisting me in the art transform and also **Selma Boudissa** who i sat by during class and we basically started this project together.